Executive Director/Lawyer (On Leave)

 Michele (B.A., LL.B., M.Ad.
 Ed., PhD.
 Candidate – Queen’s University) is CALC’s Executive Director and a lawyer.
-Initially providing legal services to CALC’s clients as a traditional community lawyer, key commitments since joining CALC in 1985 have included founding a domestic violence services’ coordination network, organizing injured workers, and instigating local participatory action research projects into poverty, homelessness, and, more recently, access to justice, as well as undertaking legal needs research.
+Initially providing legal services to CALC’s clients as a traditional community lawyer, key commitments since joining CALC in 1985 have included founding a domestic violence services’ coordination network, organizing injured workers, and instigating local participatory action research projects into poverty, homelessness, and, more recently, access to justice, as well as undertaking legal needs and other research.

 She is committed to leveraging new resources for access to justice work through better knowledge management, sharing and creation of professional knowledge amongst Ontario’s clinics and improving the legal profession’s capacity for innovation.
 To that end, she is undertaking doctoral research while on unpaid leaves and while working part-time.
 As part of that work, she helped to produce the Canadian Bar Association’s resource for law students, “An Experiential Learning Guide: Learning Law in Place,” and published in the Canadian Bar Review on reflective practice, action research, and access to justice, and presented at the International Law & Society Conference.